chessparov/Image-Equalizer/README.md

 # Image Histogram Equalization
-Histogram equalization is a method used in image analysis for enhancing and make easier to read difficult images.
+Histogram equalization is a method used in image analysis for enhancing and to make easier to read difficult images as X-Rays or aerial pictures.
 It's usually associated with an increase in contrast.

 ## How it works